The-going/evlproject/content/core/_index.md

 drivers.
 In fact, the EVL core is composed of a set of such drivers, implementing each class of elements.

+EVL also provides a way to extend existing socket protocol families with out-of-band I/O capabilities, or add your own protocols via the new PF_OOB family.

 ---

 {{<lastmodified>}}